Willkommen auf den Seiten des Auswärtigen Amts

 1. Both spouses/civil partners/parents must be present in person as both their signatures have to be certified on the name declaration form.

-2. Bring all documents and certificates listed in the relevant checklist as original documents plus two copies.
-The copies will be certified at the German Embassy and the originals returned to you.
+2. Bring all documents and certificates as original documents.
+Originals will be returned to you immediately.

 3. All documents that are not in German or English must be furnished with a German translation.
 Please note that the registrar’s office in Germany might also ask for German translations of English documents.
 Occasionally documents are required with Apostilles.